-Hundreds of firefighters battle blaze on Czech-German border
+Hundreds of firefighters battle blazes in Germany, Czechia

+Authorities said it was not clear when the fire could be brought under control.
+More than 350 firefighters were battling the flames and around 300 people from various villages had to be evacuated.

+“The situation is still serious.
+We still have pockets of fire,” local district fire chief Steffen Ludewig told dpa.

-PRAGUE (AP) — Firefighters from several countries have joined forces to battle a fire in a national park in northern Czech Republic that has spread to neighboring Germany, officials said Tuesday.
+Further southeast, firefighters from several countries have joined forces to battle a fire in a national park in northern Czech Republic that has spread to the state of Saxony in neighboring Germany.

 The fire in the Bohemian Switzerland park broke out on Sunday and was mostly contained before windy weather caused it to spread again on Monday afternoon and overnight.
-Firefighters said some 30 hectares have been affected in the park and more across the border in the German state of Saxony.
+Firefighters said some 30 hectares have been affected in the park and more across the border in Germany.

 No injuries have been reported.